chrishoina/ords-flask-livelab-2024/2-get-started/get-started.md

 ### Prerequisites

-* An OCI Always Free, Free Tier or paid tenancy
+* An OCI Always Free, Free Tier, or paid tenancy
 * A provisioned Oracle Autonomous Database and Integrated Developer Environment (IDE), or
 * Access to a LiveLabs-provided sandbox environment
 * Access to Database Actions
-* Beginner level experience in Python, HTML, and Integrated Developer Environments (IDEs)
+* Beginner-level experience in Python, HTML, and Integrated Developer Environments (IDEs)

 This lab assumes you have: